datafusion-contrib/datafusion-dft/README.md

 Currently, the only supported packaging is on [crates.io](https://crates.io/search?q=datafusion-tui).
 If you already have Rust installed it can be installed by running `cargo install datafusion-tui`.
 If rust is not installed you can download following the directions [here](https://www.rust-lang.org/tools/install).

-Once installed you can run `dft` to start the application with DataFusion as the exection engine or `dft --host $HOST --port $PORT` to start the application with Ballista as the execution engine.
+Once installed you can run `dft` to start the application.

 #### Features